LunusMax/lunusmax/README.md

 ## Hi there!
-I'm Lucio Nunes (LunusMax on Github) 👋
+I'm Lucio Nunes (LunusMax on GitHub) 👋

-- 🔭 I’m currently working on a master's thesis in computer science focused on data science for football using machine learning techniques.
+- 🎓 I completed a master's degree in Computer Science, focused on data science applied to football.
-- 🌱 I’m currently learning SQL and improving my data analysis skills.
-- 👯 I’m looking to collaborate on projects related to sports analytics, machine learning, and software development.
-- 🤔 I’m looking for help with advanced SQL queries and optimization for large datasets.
-- 💬 Ask me about Python programming, C or machine learning applications in sports.
+- ⚽ Creator of **LumeOpt**, a football squad optimization project that combines machine learning, performance prediction, and local search.
+- 🎨 Digital artist and founder of **Rust3d Studio**, focused on 3D art, animation, and visual storytelling.
+- 🧠 Interested in the intersection of data, creativity, optimization, and decision-making.
+- ✍️ I'm also exploring creative writing, especially novels, short stories, and worldbuilding.
+- ⚡ Fun fact: One of my long-term dreams is to develop indie games, combining software development, 3D art, storytelling, and interactive experiences.
 - 📫 How to reach me: luciovanunes@gmail.com or linkedin.com/in/lucionunes/
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Besides being a data scientist and programmer, I run my own animation business (3D), using Blender.
-I also dream of creating an indie game one day.

-I finished Harvard University CS50 and this is my fellow duck
+I completed Harvard's CS50 — and this is my fellow duck:

 <span style="margin-left: 100px;"><img src="https://github.com/LunusMax/LunusMax/raw/main/.github/workflows/duck.png" alt="CS50 Rubber Duck" width="60"/></span>